 But sometimes, the meal is much more “economy” than it is “premium.”
 I’m looking at you United and Cathay Pacific (click here to learn more about Cathay).

 How do I book a seat in premium economy?
 In economy plus?
-What if you fly Delta?
+What if I fly Delta?

 On most every airline, buying a seat in premium economy is like buying in any other class of service.
 In other words, instead of choosing economy class or business class at the time of booking, you’d choose premium economy.